arnesanches/scikit-ai-predictions/README.md

 # Scikit-learn AI

-This is an artificial intelligence project that utilizes machine learning algorithms, such as Random Forest and K-Nearest Neighbors (KNN), to predict clients' credit scores based on provided data.
-After training and evaluation, the model makes predictions for new clients, assisting in risk analysis.
+This is an artificial intelligence project that uses machine learning algorithms, such as Random Forest and K-Nearest Neighbors (KNN), to predict customers' credit scores based on provided data.
+The project evaluates and provides the accuracy of the trained models.
+After this evaluation, the model makes predictions for new customers, assisting in risk analysis by classifying them as Poor (low score, indicating high default risk), Good (high score, indicating low default risk), or Standard (intermediate score, indicating moderate risk).

 The script will automatically perform the following steps:

 - Data processing and encoding.
 - Training the Random Forest and KNN models.